9.3

 (09.03.2022)

 Our daughter studied at this school from 2018 to 2021.
-In general, the impression of the school remained positive.
-The school has really excellent conditions, a huge selection of sports and clubs.
-In the first year, my daughter's eyes lit up, and she decided to participate in almost everything she could, and this became a problem, since it was difficult to combine with her studies.
-And in the end, we left only horseback riding and swimming.
-As for teaching, in general, there were no special problems.
-The teachers, of course, are different.
-Someone is more willing to give to students, someone less.
-Like everywhere else, actually.
+Overall, our impression of the school is positive.
+The school really has great facilities, a huge selection of sports and clubs.
+In her first year, our daughter's eyes lit up, and she decided to take part in practically everything she could, which became a problem because it was hard to balance with her studies.
+In the end, we only left horseback riding and swimming.
+As for teaching, there were no major issues in general.
+The teachers, of course, vary.
+Some are more willing to give to students, others less so.
+Like anywhere else, really.

 (19.12.2021)